Skip to content

 Enough Energy Again After Weaning

-This time, however, I didn’t want to overexert myself and ran consciously slowly.
-I started with two short runs of up to four kilometers each per week at a relaxed pace, so I wouldn’t get out of breath.
+This time, however, I didn’t want to overdo it and ran consciously slowly.
+I started with two short runs of up to four kilometers per week at a leisurely pace, so I wouldn’t get out of breath.
 If I felt pain during the exertion, I stopped and walked the rest.
-Some studies say that women can not only return to previous performance levels after childbirth but even surpass them.1 Often within three to nine months after returning to training.
+Some studies say that women can not only return to previous performance levels after giving birth but even surpass them.1 Often within three to nine months after returning to training.

 How I Found a New Connection to Running